The Black Cauldron (video game): Gameplay

 In order to make the game more accessible to children, Sierra used an innovative idea that would not reappear in the genre for the next 10 years: the text parser was removed in favor of the function keys that performed various actions: F3 would choose an inventory item, F4 would use it, F6 would perform "Use" near the character's location, and F8 would "look".
 The simplification of the two actions "Look" and "Use" was not reused in Sierra's later games.
 However, it somewhat resembles the control system of other later simpler point-and-click adventure games, such as the King's Quest VII or The Dig whose interfaces only consisted of "Look" and "Use".
 Being based on a Disney film, the graphics present some relative 'flexibility', compared to the monolithic and straight sceneries of previous and later games.

+Development

+During a gameplay walkthrough of King's Quest I, with Dan Avidan on the YouTube channel Game Grumps, Roberta Williams revealed that she almost quit Sierra when she received pushback from Disney executives during production of the game.
+According to Williams, the executives did not understand why Williams was deviating from the film's narrative by giving players the freedom to explore and make mistakes.
+The main character's ability to die when the player makes a mistake was also a big point of contention for the executives since the character does not die in the movie.
+The executives' unwillingness to understand the difference between a film and a video game led Williams to walk out of the meeting and threaten to leave the project until her husband Ken, head of Sierra, stepped in.

 Reception

 Antic in 1987 criticized the Atari ST version of The Black Cauldron as "typical of early software for newer computers.
 It doesn't fully utilize the ST's capabilities", citing the "chunky low-resolution" graphics "obviously ported from another make of computer".
 However, the magazine concluded that fans of other Sierra adventures would enjoy the game.